Convex Geometric Trajectory Tracking using Lie Algebraic MPC for Autonomous Marine Vehicles: Numerical Simulations

 \subsection{Discussions}

 The proposed algorithm leverages the geometric properties of the Lie group to define error dynamics and construct a convex error-state MPC for rapid control optimization.
-Although it exhibits slightly inferior trajectory tracking performance compared to NMPC, it offers significant reductions in computation time, rendering it suitable for real-time control in scenarios requiring long prediction horizons or involving a small marine vehicle.
+Although it exhibits slightly inferior trajectory tracking performance compared to NMPC \cc{due to linearization}, it offers significant reductions in computation time, rendering it suitable for real-time control in scenarios requiring long prediction horizons or involving a small marine vehicle.
 We may assume knowledge of the initial position and orientation of the vehicle, and the path planning algorithm can generate a reference path based on this; thereby, slow convergence at large initial errors can be mitigated in practical applications.

+QP-based optimal control problems offer advantages over nonlinear optimization for control performance, \cc{feasibility}, and stability analysis. \cc{As the proposed MPC only considers the input constraints, it does not suffer from feasibility issues compared to methods with state constraints.} \cc{To verify the stability of the proposed algorithm, the quadratic cost function in exponential coordinates \cite{teng2022lie} can be used as a candidate Lyapunov function.
+As we linearize the dynamics around the reference trajectory, the sum-of-square methods in \cite{tedrake2010lqr} can be applied to certify the region of attraction considering the control input constraints.
+Since the error-state MPC are derived in exponential coordinates, special treatment is required to incorporate \cite{teng2022lie} and \cite{tedrake2010lqr} for verification, which is an interesting future direction. }

-QP-based optimal control problems offer advantages over nonlinear optimization for control performance and stability analysis.
-Promising future work includes exploring stability analysis of error dynamics and investigating robustness within Lie groups for marine vehicles.
-Additionally, incorporating disturbances into the model to enhance robustness, as demonstrated in tube-MPC \cite{zheng2020robust}, could be a valuable research direction.
+\cc{Promising future work includes exploring stability and robustness where disturbances are incorporated into the model,} as demonstrated in tube-MPC \cite{zheng2020robust}, could be a valuable research direction.
 Our MPC assumes a control-affine system based on the forced Euler-Poincar\'e equation, where control inputs act linearly on the vehicle state.
 However, since a majority of large ships rely on a rudder system, which introduces nonlinearity between control inputs and actuated force, our method cannot be directly applied.
 Although linearizing the control force as with the dynamics model may be feasible, further investigation is required to ensure the effectiveness of our approach.